- January 14, 2026

 Frequently Asked Questions

-CASSETTE BOY is a role playing game.
+CASSETTE BOY is a role playing game with fantasy and science fiction themes.

 CASSETTE BOY is available on PC, PlayStation 5, Mac OS, Steam Deck and others.